Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Evaluation

 \section{Evaluation}

-~ To validate our theoretical framework and demonstrate the accuracy of its predictions, we conduct a series of discrete-event simulations.
-The primary objective of this evaluation is to establish the fidelity of our central modeling abstraction: the approximation of the full stochastic system by its deterministic expected dynamics.
-Verifying a close match between the behavior of the stochastic simulations and the predictions of our analytical model provides strong empirical support for the theoretical insights derived in the preceding section.
-To this end, we developed a custom simulator that faithfully implements the probabilistic agent migration and window evolution processes defined in Equation~\eqref{eq:stochastic_dynamics}.
-Our core methodology is to run a set of stochastic simulations for a given configuration of network parameters ($N, P$) and protocol parameters ($\rho, \sigma, \gamma, \alpha(\tau)$) and to compare the average trajectory of the simulated path loads and agent counts against the single trajectory predicted by our analytical model of the expected dynamics (Equation~\eqref{eq:expected_dynamics}).
+To validate our theoretical framework, we conducted a series of discrete-event simulations.
+The primary objective was to establish the fidelity of our central abstraction: approximating the full stochastic system with strictly deterministic expected dynamics.
+Verifying a close match provides strong empirical support for the theoretical insights derived in the preceding sections.

+We developed a custom simulator that faithfully implements the probabilistic agent migration and window evolution processes defined in Equation~\eqref{eq:stochastic_dynamics}.\footnote{Our simulation code and model parameters are available in an interactive Colab notebook: \url{https://colab.research.google.com/drive/1Z4L5JDeMt09XqoPKO16TyeVqGPiRqaa9}} Our methodology involved running a set of stochastic simulations for a given configuration of network ($N, P$) and protocol ($\rho, \sigma, \gamma, \alpha(\tau)$) parameters, and comparing the \textit{average} trajectory of these runs against the \textit{single} trajectory predicted by our analytical model (Equation~\eqref{eq:expected_dynamics}).